MakeblockTeam/mdocs/docs/index.md

 First, power on your codey.
 Next, connect the codey with a computer via the USB cable or the Bluetooth adapter.

-1. 打开mblock软件，点击“请连接设备” Start the software mblock.
+1. Start the software mblock.
 Click Connect Device.

 ![codey](image/6.png)